Online and face-to-face tutoring will begin for the fall semester on Monday, August 31, at 10:00 a.m.

 We encourage writers to be independent.
 We discuss your writing with you and help you analyze your own writing concerns.
 Rather than editing or proofreading your papers for you, we help you do the proofreading yourself.
 So, if you want to discuss an assignment, polish a final draft, or further develop your writing skills, come see us.
 We would like to talk to you.

-- World Campus tutoring for Writing
+- Online tutoring for writing

 - Request an appointment to work on your Personal Statement.
 Receive help with a personal statement for a fellowship, scholarship, job, or school application.
 You may also go to Drop In hours at 220 Boucke or Pattee Library to meet with a tutor to work on your personal statement.